-You wouldn’t know it by looking at this picture, but this American ash (Fraxinus pennsylvanica), is almost 5’ in diameter, and one of the largest we’ve seen on a residential property in our 27 years.
+You wouldn’t know it by looking at this picture, but this American ash tree (Fraxinus pennsylvanica), is almost 5’ in diameter, and one of the largest we’ve seen on a residential property in our 27 years.
 According to the owner Zach, the house dates back to the early to mid-1800s.

 Unfortunately, the close proximity of this tree to the house, (its roots are pushing against the foundation and most of the limbs stretch precariously over the roof), along with the threat of the Emerald Ash Borer (now responsible for the destruction of tens of millions of ash trees in 30 states) means this old timer will, unfortunately, need to be removed.
 Part of the master plan we’re putting together will be to replace the old patio with something more efficient and better aligned with the recent renovations to the house.